 Thus, agencies are required to show by clear and convincing evidence that any class member is not entitled to relief, as is provided currently in sections 1614.501(b) and (c).
-To be presumptively entitled to relief, the class member first must have filed a written claim pursuant to section 1614.204(l)(3) making a specific, detailed showing that the claimant is a class member who was affected by the discriminatory policy or practice, and that the discriminatory action took place within the period of time for which class-wide discrimination was found.
-To reflect the administrative judge's new role and to provide a procedure for resolving issues related to individual relief, the Commission additionally has revised section 1614.204(l)(3) to state that the administrative judge may hold a hearing or otherwise supplement the record on a claim filed by a class member.
+To be presumptively entitled to relief, the class member first must have filed a written claim pursuant to section 1614.204(1)(3) making a specific, detailed showing that the claimant is a class member who was affected by the discriminatory policy or practice, and that the discriminatory action took place within the period of time for which class-wide discrimination was found.
+To reflect the administrative judge's new role and to provide a procedure for resolving issues related to individual relief, the Commission additionally has revised section 1614.204(1)(3) to state that the administrative judge may hold a hearing or otherwise supplement the record on a claim filed by a class member.

 In response to a comment, we have clarified that the agency or the Commission may find classwide discrimination, and provide a remedy, for any policy or practice in existence within 45 days of the class agent's initial contact with the counselor.
-We also note, as we stated when Part 1614 was promulgated in 1992, that the 45day time limit in section 204(l)(3) defining the period for which class-wide discrimination can be found is not intended to limit the two-year time period for which back pay can be recovered by a class member.
-See 57 FR 12634, 12644 (April 10, 1992); 29 CFR 1614.204(l)(3).
-Under the continuing violation theory, moreover, incidents occurring earlier than 45 days before contact with the counselor must also be remedied provided that the initial contact with the counselor was timely and the earlier incidents were part of the same continuing policy or practice found to have been discriminatory.
+We also note, as we stated when Part 1614 was promulgated in 1992, that the 45-day time limit in section 204(1)(3) defining the period for which class-wide discrimination can be found is not intended to limit the two-year time period for which back pay can be recovered by a class member.
+See 57 FR the earlier incidents were part of the same continuing policy or practice found to have been discriminatory.
 That is, where contact with the counselor is timely as to one of the events comprising the continuing violation, then the counseling contact is timely as to the entire violation.